Shabye/nubcat-discord/README.md

 4. Run the bot: `python src/bot.py`

 ## Changelog

+### [1.2.4] - 2024-03-07
+- Added rotating target user system for meow responses
+- Target user changes randomly every 2 hours
+- Only selects from non-bot users in the server

 ### [1.2.3] - 2024-03-06
 - Added `/inhouse` command for League of Legends ARAM custom games